FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact Excluding Mainland China and the Curises

-Let's see which what countries are impacted
+Let's see what countries are impacted.

 ```python
 # plot bar graph and pie chart for confirmed case of corona virus distribution excluding the cruises and china